Mirroring a repository to github

 #!/usr/bin/env bash set -eu git push --mirror --quiet https://adyxax:TOKEN@github.com/adyxax/www.git &> /dev/null echo 'github updated'

-Just put your token there, adjust the repository path and it will work.
+Just put your token there, adjust your username and the repository path then it will work.
 I am using this in

 post-receive hooks on my git server on several repositories without any issue.